danipenaperez/spring-boot-flowed-routing/README.md

 }
 ```

-See the demo at [demos/flowed-routing-simple-demo](demos/flowed-routing-database-flag-demo)
+See the demo at [demos/flowed-routing-database-flag-demo](demos/flowed-routing-database-flag-demo)

 ## Example 3 : Executions based on third party services

 Maybe only binary (true/false) database flag management is not enough and wants to integrate with specified feature flags services that offers further configuration (rollout, percentage, context evaluations, etc...)

+If you are newer at FeatureFlags solutions, please visit [https://openfeature.dev/docs/reference/intro](https://openfeature.dev/docs/reference/intro) to know about benefits about.

-If you want to delegate the execution based on flags, you can integrate with third party services.
+If you want to delegate the execution based on external Feature Flags Services, you can integrate with third party services.

-A simple easy to manage openFeature Spec implementation is the opensource project [https://gofeatureflag.org/](https://gofeatureflag.org/)
+A simple easy to manage openFeature Spec implementation is the opensource project [GoFeatureFlags](https://gofeatureflag.org/)

-See the demo using locally [https://gofeatureflag.org/](https://gofeatureflag.org/) at [demos/flowed-routing-openfeature-integration-demo](demos/flowed-routing-openfeature-integration-demo)
+See the demo using locally [GoFeatureFlags](https://gofeatureflag.org/) at [demos/flowed-routing-openfeature-integration-demo](demos/flowed-routing-openfeature-integration-demo)

 # CUSTOM EVALUATORS